Catfishing Statistics – How Common is it in Online Dating & How Many are Catfished?

 - Catfishing cases on average report to have lost $21,744.

-- Around 7% of people who are attempted catfished fall victim to the scam.
+- Around 7% of people who experience a catfishing attempt fall victim to the scam.

-- Over a third of the population report that they have experienced someone trying to catfish them.
+- 1 in 3 reports that they have experienced someone trying to catfish them.

 - 62% of male catfish victims sent money to the catfish (while only 22% of female catfish victims lost money).

-- 60-69 year olds are most likely to fall victim to catfishing, and loose more money on average than any other age group (the age group have on average lost $18).
+- 60-69-year-olds are most likely to fall victim to catfishing and lose more money on average than any other age group.

 - Victims of catfishing in Oklahoma lost the most amount of money on average, with an average of $70,288 lost per case.

-- Total loses due to catfishing amounted to over $150M in California in 2022.
+- Total losses due to catfishing amounted to over $150M in California in 2022.

 During 2022 more than $533 million were lost in Catfishing / Romance scams online.
-And those are only the publically available reported numbers.
-It is estimated that many more suffer from economic loses due to catfishing.
+And those are only the publicly available numbers (reported by victims).
+It is estimated that many more suffer from economic losses due to catfishing.

-- Oklahoma – with loses of $70,288 on average per victim out of 212 reported cases
+- Oklahoma – with losses of $70,288 on average per victim out of 212 reported cases

-- Montana – with loses of $68,102 on average per victim out of 68 reported cases
+- Montana – with losses of $68,102 on average per victim out of 68 reported cases

-- Massachusetts – with loses of $62,018 on average per victim out of 361 reported cases
+- Massachusetts – with losses of $62,018 on average per victim out of 361 reported cases

-- Louisiana – with loses of $44,859 on average per victim out of 228 reported cases
+- Louisiana – with losses of $44,859 on average per victim out of 228 reported cases

-- Washington – with loses of $33,700 on average per victim out of 579 reported cases
+- Washington – with losses of $33,700 on average per victim out of 579 reported cases

-- Rhode Island – with loses of $29,300 on average per victim out of 80 reported cases
+- Rhode Island – with losses of $29,300 on average per victim out of 80 reported cases

-- Delaware – with loses of $28,007 on average per victim out of 58 reported cases
+- Delaware – with losses of $28,007 on average per victim out of 58 reported cases

-- Colorado – with loses of $25,382 on average per victim out of 439 reported cases
+- Colorado – with losses of $25,382 on average per victim out of 439 reported cases

 - California – placed number 1 with a total aggregated loss of $152,051,010 based on 3110 victims